-Kohelet ("The Teacher," in Hebrew) is an epic cantata in five movements composed for performance by mixed choir (SATB), bass-baritone and soprano soloists, and orchestra, consisting of 3 trumpets, 2 trombones, bass trombone, timpani, percussion (3 players), 2 harps, and strings.
-A reduction for 2 trumpets, 2 horns, bass trombone, timpani, percussion (1 player), harp, and organ is also available.
-The original full scoring lends itself well to the reduced ensemble too.
+Kohelet ("The Teacher") is an extended choral work in five movements that I composed for the Washington Master Chorale, Santa Clara Chorale and Santa Clara University Concert Choir.
+Sung in Hebrew, it is scored for performance by divisi choral forces (SATB), bass-baritone and soprano soloists, and orchestra, consisting of 3 trumpets in B flat, 2 trombones, bass trombone, timpani, percussion (3 players), 2 harps, and strings.

+I also wrote a reduced orchestration for 2 trumpets in C, 2 horns in F, bass trombone, timpani, percussion (1 player), harp, and organ (9 players total).
+The original full scoring lends itself well to the reduced orchestration.
 By including some of the original instruments, the reduction is conveyed with little loss of variety and color.
 I think some of the hidden details may even be more apparent.

 I started work on Kohelet early in 2018.
 By spring, I had sketched out the first and third movements.
 At a private salon concert in late April in Warrenton, Virginia, I presented the third movement love duet with my friends Kerry Wilkerson and Metropolitan Opera soprano Danielle Talamantes, for whose voices I penned the bass-baritone and soprano solo parts, respectively.

 It was kismet!
 Among the guests was choral conductor Thomas Colohan, artistic director of the Washington Master Chorale in Washington, DC.
 Tom and I instantly became friends.
 It turns out we were both connected to Santa Clara University, my alma mater in Northern California where for eight years Tom served on the music faculty as director of choral activities.
 While at Santa Clara, Tom also served as artistic director of the Santa Clara Chorale.